dr-leo/pandaSDMX/doc/walkthrough.rst

 This section illustrates how to download and explore metadata.
 Suppose we are looking for time-series on exchange rates, and we know that the European Central Bank provides a relevant :term:`data flow`.

-.. sidebar:: What is a data flow?
+.. sidebar:: What is a “data flow”?

-   SDMX allows that multiple data providers might publish, at different times, data points about the same measure, with the same dimensions, units, etc. For instance, two different countries might each publish their own exchange rates with a third country.
+   SDMX allows that multiple data providers can publish, at different times, data points about the same measure, with the same dimensions, attributes, etc. For example, two different countries might each publish their own exchange rates with a third country.

    These individual releases are called 'data sets'; the whole collection of similarly-structured data sets is a 'data flow'.